 - Genetics.
 If you have family members who have skin tags, you may be more likely to develop them.

 Unlike genital skin tags, doctors know exactly what causes genital warts: an infection of the human papillomavirus (HPV).
 HPV is a type of sexually-transmitted infection, and it’s highly contagious.

-More than 100 types of HPV have been identified.
+of HPV have been identified.
 Of those, 40 infect the genital area, and two are responsible for genital warts.